An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) eight annas

-(a) twelve annas
+(b) twelve annas

 (c) twelve and a half annas